Stellantis/api-standards/api-style-guide.md

 **Sample schema for a list of car objects using HAL**

-*Using Offset/Limit pagination : if an API uses cursors, include hash instead*
+*Using offsets pagination (in the case of cursors, include cursor instead)*

 ```json